 Kyoto’s eye-catching bamboo forest is called Arashiyama, and you’ve probably seen photos of it before.
 The forest is dense and tall, and wandering through it is a lovely, elemental experience, feeling completely enveloped by these hollow giants.

-I always imagined Coney Island to be a bit of a living museum; a relic of the glory days of carnivals.
-Back when hot dogs were just getting popular and clowns were still funny.
-You know, ferris wheels for a nickel, haunted houses with a guy dressed as a ghost to scare you (boo!), winning … More Coney Island as a day trip
+I always imagined Coney Island to be different to modern amusement parks.
+More nostalgic landmark than weekend activity.
+A relic of the glory days of carnivals and rides.
+A throwback to the classic amusement park tropes.
+I thought about ferris wheels for a nickel, haunted houses with a guy dressed as a ghost to scare … More A day trip to Coney Island in New York City

 A wild pig covered in black, wiry hair shuffled and snorted through the snow on the side of the road, snout crusted in ice.
 The car stopped and it waddled across the road, looking up at us.
 It knew we had carrots; and so did the silhouettes of larger animals were moving in the treeline … More A Snow Safari in Canadian Winter